slackapi/bolt-python/README.md

-# Important Notice
+# ⚠️ Important Notice ⚠️

+## 🔄 Still Work In Progress 🔄

 This project is **still in alpha**, and may have bugs in it.
 Also, the public APIs can be changed until the v1 release.
+We are keen to hear your feedback.
+Please feel free to [submit an issue](https://github.com/slackapi/bolt-python/issues)!

 # Bolt for Python (still in alpha)

 A Python framework to build Slack apps in a flash with the latest platform features.
+Check the [samples](https://github.com/slackapi/bolt-python/tree/main/samples) to know how to use this framework.

 ## Setup